rianquinn/bfsdk/README.md

 ## Prefix Notes (Optional)

-Once built and installed, the SDK will create the Bareflank "prefix" which is a working directory where dependencies and various different scripts are installed.
+Once built and installed, the SDK will create the Bareflank "prefix" which is a working directory where dependencies and various needed scripts are installed.
 By default, the prefix is set to:

 #### Linux
 ```